adlnet/jxapi/README.md

 ### Publishing a Statement

-To publish a statement you'll need a Verb (There is a predefined list of ADL verbs available in ```gov.adlnet.xapi.model.Verbs``` class), an Actor who compled the activity the statment describes, and the Statement object, which can be an Activity, a SubStatement, or a StatementRef
+To publish a statement you'll need a Verb (There is a predefined list of ADL verbs available in ```gov.adlnet.xapi.model.Verbs``` class), an Actor who completed the activity the statement describes, and the Statement object, which can be an Activity, a SubStatement, or a StatementRef

 ```java
 StatementClient client = new StatementClient(LRS_URI, USERNAME,